Five things every first time Landlord should know

 4. Understand your target tenant

-It is always good to understand the target market your property is aimed at.
-Customsing the way the property is fitted out, decorated and (if applicable) furnished can have a huge impact on the level of rent you acheive, the void (empty) periods you encounter and the calibre of tenants you attract (and their attitiude towards the property).
+It is always good to understand the target market your property for let is aimed at.
+Customising the way the property is fitted out, decorated and (if applicable) furnished can have a huge impact on the level of rent you achieve, the void (empty) periods you encounter and the calibre of tenants you attract (and their attitude towards the property).
 Like most things in life, you are better going for mid-range solutions of better quality than the cheapest solutions you can find.
 Don't let your personal taste rule these decisions- you're a Landlord now it head over heart time.

 We recommend regularly reviewing your tax status with a suitable accounting professional.
 You are best including your accountant or FA in all of your property plans as they will be best placed to ensure you can minimise your tax liability.
-With a recent array of tax changes for Landlords it has never been more important for you to understand and plan your finances accordingly.
-A landlord looking to keep a property for life and then pass on will have very dfferent planning from a Landlord looking to build a sizeable portfolio over 10-25 years which will be different from a Landlord looking to sell up after 5-10 years.
-Figure out what you want to acheieve and then start planning the best way to go about acheiving that.
+With a recent array of tax changes for Landlords, it has never been more important for you to understand and plan your finances accordingly.
+A landlord looking to keep a property for life and then pass on will have very different planning from a Landlord looking to build a sizeable portfolio over 10-25 years which will be different from a Landlord looking to sell up after 5-10 years.
+Figure out what you want to achieve and then start planning the best way to go about achieving that.

 The value of the modern letting agent....

 We feel strongly that Landlords get better value than ever before from full-service, quality letting agents.
 You can read more about our thoughts on this topc on our last blog here.
-Of course our friendly and helpful team of letting agents based in Shoreditch welcome a call or email to dicuss your needs any time!
-Call our offices 1000-1830 M-F or email us to find out more about your options when letting out your property for the first time.
+Of course, our friendly and helpful team of letting agents based in Shoreditch welcome a call or email to discuss your needs.
+Call our offices on 02070331901 or email us to find out more about your options when letting out your property for the first time.